 - Client Care and Professional Standards (two days) - enables you to identify and understand the significance of client care, ethical and professional conduct issues, helping you to respond appropriately within the training context.
 You'll be equipped to understand and apply methods of effective working, business awareness and the importance of personal and professional development.

-In addition to the compulsory core modules, you will complete four days of elective modules to suit your areas of interest.
-These will allow you to expand on one or more of the subject areas from the compulsory modules, so you can specialise in particular areas of practice.
+In addition to the compulsory core modules, you will complete four days of elective modules to suit your areas of interest, which will allow you to expand on one or more of the subject areas from the compulsory modules, so you can specialise in particular areas of practice.